 How do people signal and interpret emotions in text-based settings, and how can models respect sociocultural context?

-When do sensors + analytics (telematics, RFID, wearables) change behavior and reduce risk?
+When do sensors, analytics, and feedback systems change behavior and reduce risk?

-What signals (e.g., finance vs. polls) forecast political momentum, and how stable are those relationships?
+What signals forecast political momentum, and how stable are relationships between money, polling, and campaign events?

-How do modeling choices about expectations affect stability/identifiability in macro-style systems?
+How do modeling choices about expectations affect stability, identifiability, and interpretation in macro-style systems?

 Publications by Research Line